 Annya Jacobs

-Collections Assistant of Cultural History
+Registrar and Collections Manager of Cultural History

 Annya attended the University of Arizona where she earned a Bachelor of Arts in Anthropology and a Graduate Certificate in Egyptian Archaeology.
 During her academic career at Arizona, she attended her first archaeological field school in Israel where she excavated and researched a Roman-period bathhouse.
 Following her interest in Middle East North African Archaeology, she joined another field school in Luxor, Egypt, where she began her research into the relationship between trade relations and the natural environment.
 She returned to Egypt the following year for an investigative season, where she traveled across the country obtaining additional research for her Graduate Certificate.